External Credit (transfer courses, summer courses away, etc.)

 - Courses are given a “Y” or “N” (yes or no) evaluation as to whether the transfer course has been granted credit at BU.

-- Some courses (though rarely) are awarded credit and equated to a BU course at the Admissions evaluation.
+- Most courses are awarded credit and equated to a BU course at the Admissions evaluation.

 - The rest of the credit falls under “unassigned” or elective credit.